 - Fosters an environment in which students may fulfil their potential, regardless of background, gender, race, ethnic or national origin, disability, age, sexual orientation or religious or political beliefs

-- Equips pupils with the skills needed for work and life after school
+- Equips students with the skills needed for work and life after school

 - Shadows the National Curriculum, providing a broad and balanced education

-- Promotes the spiritual, moral, cultural, mental and physical development of pupil (this includes Religious Education, collective worship, and sex and relationship education (SRE) except where parents choose to withdraw pupils)
+- Promotes the spiritual, moral, cultural, mental and physical development of students (this includes Religious Education, collective worship, and sex and relationship education (SRE) except where parents choose to withdraw pupils)

 - Provides Independent Careers Advice and Guidance from Year 8 onwards